One new COVID-19 case in Leeds, Grenville, and Lanark

 -

-Two new COVID-19 cases reported in KFL&A regionTwo new cases of COVID-19 are being reported in the KFL&A region.
+Three new COVID-19 cases in KFL&A over weekendThree new COVID-19 cases were reported over the weekend in the KFL&A region.

 -